-7.3 Data processing through use of other SWICA or third-party offers
+7.3 Data processing through use of other SWICA or third-party offerings

-The use of other SWICA or third-party offers may require separate prior consent for data processing.
-The mobile applications that SWICA offers (e.g. BENEVITA, the mySWICA app or BENECURA app, etc.) stipulate in their GTC that consent must be obtained in order to process the data.
-If you follow SWICA in the social media (e.g. Facebook, Instagram, Twitter, etc.), the respective provider’s conditions apply.
+The use of other SWICA or third-party offerings may require separate prior consent for data processing.
+The mobile applications that SWICA offers (e.g. BENEVITA, mySWICA or BENECURA app, etc.) stipulate in their GTC that consent must be obtained in order to process the data.
+On SWICA's social media channels (e.g. Facebook, Instagram, Twitter etc.) the provisions of the respective provider are definitive.

-To exercise these rights, we kindly ask that you send a written request with a copy of your official ID to the following address:
+To exercise these rights, SWICA requires a written request with a copy of an official ID:

 SWICA Healthcare Organisation

-SWICA updates this data privacy statement occasionally.
-You will always find the most recent version of it on the SWICA website.
+SWICA will update this data privacy statement whenever the provisions change.
+The most recent version of it is available on the SWICA website.